ganeshshinde7111/Oracle-Cloud-Infrastructure-OCI-/OCI-IAM.md

 Here’s a complete, simplified guide to OCI Identity and Access Management (IAM) – from basic concepts to advanced strategies – organized for clarity and easy understanding:

 # 1. Basic Concepts
-(For Beginners)

 ## a.
 What is IAM?
 IAM is like a security manager for your Oracle Cloud account.
 It controls:
 * Who can access resources (users/groups).
 * What they can do (permissions).
 * Where they can do it (compartments).